SMAC-Group/simts/README.md

 -   Visualize time series data with user specifications.
 -   Visualize latent time series processes.

-To see what `simts` is capable of, please refer to the vignettes.
+To see what `simts` is capable of, please refer to the "Vignettes" tabs above.

 Install Instructions
 --------------------